framejs/cli/readme.md

 _SASS compiles into autoprefixed CSS 2 browser versions behind based on caniuse_

 ### Component styleguide
-wui compiles all `.md` into HTML and JSON, not limited to components and follows the directory structure.
+Frame CLI compiles all `.md` into HTML and JSON, not limited to components and follows the directory structure.

 #### Inline component demo
 In markdown write: